Keynotes

 Birgit Penzenstadler

-Her insights extend beyond academia; she delivered a TEDx talk in 2022 in Göteborg, Sweden, highlighting the connections between well-being, resilience, and sustainability in technology design.
+Her insights extend beyond academia; in 2022, she delivered a TEDx talk in Göteborg, Sweden, highlighting the connections between well-being, resilience, and sustainability in technology design.

 Birgit also embraces a holistic approach to life as a 500-RYT yoga teacher specializing in breathwork, an Embodied Mindfulness Coach, Reiki level II practitioner, NET (narrative exposure therapy) facilitator, and permaculture designer.
 She teaches yoga asana at The Gremlin Movement Society in Göteborg and shares guided meditations and breathwork on Insight Timer.